viamrobotics/docs/docs/how-tos/detect-people.md

 If you are seeing a lot of detections, you can set a minimum confidence threshold.

 On the configuration page of the vision service in the top right corner, click **{}** (Switch to advanced).
-Add the following JSON to the JSON configuration to set the `default_minimum_confidence` of the detector:
+Add the following line to the JSON configuration to set the `default_minimum_confidence` of the detector:

 ```json
 "default_minimum_confidence": 0.82